theovidal/exycss/README.md

 ### Import font and icons

-The framework uses the Roboto font, and Material Icons.
+The framework uses the Roboto font, and the Material Icons.
 Import them in your code :

 ```html
 <link href="https://fonts.googleapis.com/css?family=Roboto:300,400,400i,500,700,900" rel="stylesheet"/>